ekunitsa/webpack5/README.md

 My webpack5 config

 > [!NOTE]
-> 05.08.2025: This Webpack config was built when version 5 was ONLY released.
+> 05.08.2025: LEGACY | This Webpack config was built when version 5 was ONLY released.
 Over time, it was slightly corrected\modernized, but no more than that.
 I highly recommend **NOT** to use it now in production projects, here it is rather for history :)

 ### Installation: